YasmineBB/cycle-changes-tracker/README.md

 - [Tabulate](https://pypi.org/project/tabulate/) was used to create the table that presents the users data.
 - *time* and *sys* libraries to create a typing effect for print and input statements.
 - *os* library to clear the screen between the introduction and the menu loading.
-- *datetime* module to take the date that the user inputs data to send to the menstrual_phase and other_phases worksheets.
+- *datetime* module to take the date that the user inputs data to send to the menstrual_phase and other_phase worksheets.

 ## Testing

 A lot of testing took place throughout the duration of building this project!
 I planned a lot more for this project and I found I had less of a tendency to procrastinate on front end issues as in previous projects!
 Having a flowchart also helped me stay on track.

 Throughout the development of the programme, I continuously used print statements at various stages to make sure each step was working.
 I also tested for errors by inputting incorrect data along the way, for example for each question asked, to ensure no errors were triggered and if they were, I created statements as feedback to the user.
-PIC EXAMPLE

 ### PEP8 Validation